 This popular physical activity is the cause of heat generation, which must be scattered to prevent the body from overheating.
 Our body is cooled by evaporating sweat (liquids) from its surface.
 The amount of sweat (excreted water) depends on the length, intensity of performance and the external environment.

-For athletes, it is common to have loses equalling 6 – 10%, which can lead to changes in body temperature regulation, reduced motivation to continue training and increased fatigue.
+For athletes, it is not uncommon to have loses equaling 6 – 10%, which can lead to changes in body temperature regulation, reduced motivation to continue training and increased fatigue.
 Feelings of exhaustion, dizziness, headache and dry mouth are no exception.
-This will make your training much harder, both physically and mentally.
+This will make your training much harder both physically and mentally.
 [6-8]

 Research has shown that optimal hydration prevents similar effects and may even help reduce oxidative stress during the regeneration phase.
 It occurs more during high-intensity training.